An Introduction to NTFS

 2) The first 4 bytes of every MFT record entry should always be the ASCII characters: "FILE".

-4) For every file (or directory) entry in the MFT, its Unicode name technically begins 2 bytes preceding (i.e., ahead of or earlier) than its characters: For example, in the display above, where the $MFT name begins at offset 0xF2, the byte at offset 0xF0 (04 in this case) indicates the length of the name; and since it uses only a single byte for its length, that means no Windows NTFS file name can be longer than 255 characters (0xFF = 255).
-The second byte (03 here) indicates the type of name.
+4) For every file (or directory) entry in the MFT, its Microsoft Unicode name technically begins 2 bytes preceding or ahead of its printable characters: For example, in the display above, where the $MFT name begins at offset 0xF2, the byte at offset 0xF0 (a 04 in this case) indicates the length of the name; and since it uses only a single byte for its length, that means no Windows NTFS file name can be longer than 255 characters (0xFF = 255).
+The second byte (a "03") indicates the type of name.
 It should also be noted that the location of a file name within each MFT record is not always the same!
-For example, both the $AttrDef and the Root Directory file names in our sample MFT records (see below), begin at offset 0xD8 in MFT record numbers 4 and 5 (see Table 2 below for the file names of the first 16 MFT records): "08 03 24 00 41 00 74 00 74 00 72 00 44 00 65 00 66 00 ..$.A.t.t.r.D.e.f." and "01 03 2E 00 ...." (the actual name within the MFT for the Root Directory being a single 'dot' or period; hex: 0x2E).
+For example, both the $AttrDef and the Root Directory file names in our sample MFT records (see below), begin at offset 0xD8 in MFT record numbers 4 and 5 (see Table 2 below for the file names of the first 16 MFT records): "08 03 24 00 41 00 74 00 74 00 72 00 44 00 65 00 66 00 ..$.A.t.t.r.D.e.f." and "01 03 2E 00 ...." (the actual name within the MFT for the Root Directory being a single 'dot' or period; hex: 0x2E with no $-sign in front of it, though other works sometimes list it that way).
 Nor will it always be the same location in different volumes for the same record: For example, in the $MFT file on a different drive, we found its Root folder name ('.'; 0x2E) at offset 0x138.
 In fact, when the contents of an MFT record changes (which happen every time a file is modified or simply read), any number of its attributes may have their locations shifted within that record.

 Windows NT 3.1